 BMO’s report is thorough and encompasses several aspects of WeWork’s data with interpretations of their own.
 To read the full report, click this link.

-To learn more about how the KUBE platform can efficiently power your Coworking or shared space, click the button below.
+To learn more about how the Yardi Kube platform can efficiently power your Coworking or shared space, click the button below.